lamekid123/NeoChessBot/README.md

 # NeoChessBot
-NeoChessBot is a upgraded version of [ChessBot](https://github.com/GNOLNG/ChessBot) that with more functions on Chess.com being accessible.
-The original software addresses the lack of support for visually impaired users on Chess.com by introducing a keyboard-operated bot.
-The bot enables players to navigate the board and make moves using arrow keys and keyboard input, while also announcing the opponent's moves audibly.
-The current version added more time control selection for Online Game.
-Game Reivew Function when game ended.
+NeoChessBot is a upgraded version of [ChessBot](https://github.com/GNOLNG/ChessBot) that with more functions being accessible.
+The current version added more time control selection for Online Game, and Game Reivew Function when game ended.

 ## Quick Start
-1. Download the zip file that contain both source code and executable file.
+1. Download the executable file on https://github.com/lamekid123/NeoChessBot/releases/download/v0.5/NeoChessBot.exe.
-2. Unzip and launch the software by simply clicking 'NeoChessBot.exe'
+2. Launch the software by simply clicking the downloaded 'NeoChessBot.exe'.

 ## How to use
 ***Only two key to remember***